dc25/davecompton.net/_posts/2020-03-30-a-web-page-to-show-online-code.markdown

 tags:
 ---

 **NOTE: This project is in flux.
 As of now (2020-04-07) it works but I may be making changes in the near future.
-If that happens, I'll update this page accordingly.**
+If that happens, I will update this page accordingly.**

 **In particular, the helper site, "https://dc25.github.io/showCode" may also change and, if you use that link directly, in the same way that I have here, your site may stop working.
-For this reason, I suggest making a your own copy of that helper site and using your own copy.**
+For this reason, I suggest making and using your own copy of that helper site.

 ***